 Not all Yeasts are Suitable

-For popular and clean tasting yeasts, such as US05 or most lager yeasts, pressure fermentation is ideal and works well as it suppresses off flavours such as fusels and esters.
 There are however some yeasts that are not suited to fermenting under pressure.
 Most yeast manufacturers will now specify whether their yeasts are or are not suitable for pressure fermenting.

 Additional Costs & Equipment

 In order to ferment under pressure, you will need a fermenter that is capable of holding this pressure as well as some other equipment like a spunding valve, gas and liquid disconnects, beer line, keg(s) and/or a bottle filler.
-Thankfully there are reasonably priced options such as plastic pressure fermenters like the Fermzilla to allow brewers to dip their toes into pressure fermenting without having to outlay huge sums of money.
-While the cost of some of the other required equipment isn't huge either, purchasing all the little things mentioned above can add up quickly.
+Thankfully there are reasonably priced options such as plastic pressure fermenters like the Fermzilla or Apollo to allow brewers to dip their toes into pressure fermenting without having to outlay huge sums of money.

-Troubleshooting leaks in your pressure fermenter can be annoying and lead to frustration if they can't be figured out - this is something I've certainly experienced when starting out with pressure fermenting but thankfully there's a lot of helpful information and guides available to help with problems like these.
+Troubleshooting leaks in your pressure fermenter can be annoying and lead to frustration if they can't be figured out - this is something we've certainly experienced when starting out with pressure fermenting but thankfully there's a lot of helpful information and guides available to help with problems like these.

 Bottling